SebastianDahlskog/SebastianDahlskog.github.io/_posts/2000-01-12-ClusteredRendering.markdown

 thumbnail: "/img/clustered.png"
 ---

 During the last semester at The Game Assembly we had to plan and perform an eight-week project of our choosing.
 I chose to implement clustered rendering, an optimization technique for reducing the number of lights evaluated per pixel.

 I took a lot of inspiration from Emil Persson's [Practical Clustered Shading](https://www.humus.name/Articles/PracticalClusteredShading.pdf)
 As well as David Hu's [https://github.com/DaveH355/clustered-shading](https://github.com/DaveH355/clustered-shading)

+Also special thanks to Adam Rohdin for inspiring me in my darkest

 ## Clustered Rendering Overview